Guide

 2. Liquidation value calculation

-Liquidation value is similar to book value, but it uses the current market value of all assets rather than the recorded book value.
+Liquidation value is similar to book value, but it uses what your assets would sell for today instead of the figures recorded on your balance sheet.
 It asks what owners would be left with if they sold off all assets and repaid all debts.

 Liquidation valuation formula